-15.10.6 Preserving out of profile state at egress policer
+9.10.6 Preserving out of profile state at egress policer

 Traffic sent through an egress policer with a non-zero CIR is reprofiled by default based on the CIR threshold of the egress policer.
-To accommodate designs where traffic is set to be out-of-profile at ingress, and the out-of-profile state is required to be maintained by an egress policer, the parameter profile-outpreserve can be configured under the egress policer.
+To accommodate designs where traffic is set to be out-of-profile at ingress, and the out-of-profile state is required to be maintained by an egress policer, the parameter profile-out-preserve can be configured under the egress policer.
 Explicit egress reclassification to the profile takes precedence over the profile-out-preserve operation.

-15.10.7 Egress policer CIR packet handling without profile-capped mode
+9.10.7 Egress policer CIR packet handling without profile-capped mode

 When an egress policer has been configured with a CIR (maximum or explicit rate other than 0) and profile-capped mode is not enabled, the policer's CIR bucket state overrides the ingress soft-in-profile or soft-out-of-profile state much like the ingress policer handles initial profile undefined packets.
-If the CIR has not been defined or set to 0 on the egress policer, the egress policer output state is in-profile for soft-in-profile packets.
+If the CIR has not been defined or set to 0 on the egress policer, the egress policer output state is in-profile for soft-in-profile packets and out-of-profile for soft-out-of-profile packets.